wso2-attic/analytics-is/product/distribution/README.txt

       various supported databases.

     - lib
-      Contains the basic set of libraries required to startup Application Server in standalone mode
+      Contains the basic set of libraries required to startup @product.name@ in standalone mode

     - repository